pendulum-project/ntpd-rs/docs/guide/migrating-ntpd.md

 action = "deny"
 ```

-The allow and deny list configuration is optional in ntpd-rs.
+The allow and deny list configurations are both optional in ntpd-rs.
 By default, if a server is configured it will accept traffic from anywhere.
 When configuring both allow and deny lists, ntpd-rs will first check if a remote is on the deny list.
 Only if this is not the case will the allow list be considered.

 The `allowlist.action` and `denylist.action` properties can have two values: